More helps for Classical Educators; at Home and in the Parish

 More recent items:

 *Over time, I have had increasing opportunities to serve classical educators, teaching how to teach the trivium.
-As a result, the links that follow will be of more practical utility than the tidbits above, drawn as they are from random grad school files! :o)
+As a result, the links that follow will be of more practical utility than the tidbits above, drawn as those are, from random graduate school files! :o)

 - CCLE.org’s Resources page! (there are many, many good teaching tips in CCLE’s online journal)